 Each piece was quietly introduced by the group’s drummer, Mark Holub, who served as spokesman throughout the event.
 The audience was transfixed by each meticulously performed piece, taken away on a jarring, psychedelic excursion into the outer reaches of jazz and electronic synthesis.
 Most pieces began either with keyboardist Toby McLaren (who sat between a Rhodes Piano, a Grand Piano and an original Arp Odyssey synth) laying down beautiful evolving soundscapes, rich jazz chords and almost percussive piano, or a piercing sax duet from frontmen Chris Williams and Pete Grogan, who stole the show with their insanely complex solos in contrapuntal conversation.

 The band fed off its own energy, feeling the chaos that was so perfectly arranged and organised.
-The drumming was heavy, and bore elements of heavy metal with its proclivity for heavy kick and cymbal usage and the sheer urgency and loudness.
+The drumming was heavy, and bore elements of metal with its proclivity for heavy kick and cymbal usage and the sheer urgency and loudness.
 With Led Bib, there doesn’t seem to be any concept of major and/or minor: the idea of free-jazz is taken to the extreme, with semi-tonal jumps galore.
 The contrast between each section in each piece is very marked, going from evolving soundscape, to slapped-bass by Liran Donin, to sax duet, to heavy drum solo.

 For me, the most captivating moment of the performance had to be the end of ‘Woman’s Power’, which goes from jazz-rock mayhem to drum solo with Rhodes playing a soft march underneath (an echoing theme throughout), to just Rhodes, left bare at the end, repeating the march with a marked ritardando.
 The harsh white lights in the black room laid the scene bare – it was such a tense moment that I gripped my plastic beer glass tighter causing a click which echoed around the room (such was the quietness).